mikerr/servoblaster/README.md

 # servoblaster
-clone of Richardhirst's servoblaster code
+clone of Richardhirst's servoblaster code, working on Pi 2